Street Howitzers: The Evolution of Combat Shotguns

 blunderbuss - history of combat shotguns

 An original massive naval flintlock blunderbuss.
-(Photo Courtesy of International Military Antiques)
+(Photo: International Military Antiques)

 These guns famously feature massively open bores with a flared muzzle, giving them a distinctive, almost cartoonish look.
 That flared barrel made it quicker to reload and easier to fit a wide variety of different types of shot down the barrel.
 The flared barrel also helped produce a wider spread to help increase the ability to hit the target.